Okpainmo/theme-toggle-tutorial-app/copyright/how-to-add-light-and-dark-theme-toggle-to-a-nextJs-app-using-tailwindcss.md

 Next, do the following:

-1. replace the “text-blue-500” class in “index.js”, “about.js”, and “contacts.js” with the “text—colors_primary” class that we created in out “globals.css” file.
+1. replace the “text-blue-500” class in “index.js”, “about.js”, and “contacts.js” with the “text—colors_primary” class that we created in out “globals.css” file above.

-If you check in your app, you will not notice any difference, because we customized the “text—colors_primary” class to still be “text-blue-500” when on light mode.
+> If you check in your app after doing so, you will not notice any difference, because we customized the “text—colors_primary” class to still be “text-blue-500” when on light mode.

 2. Similarly, add both the “text—colors_default” and “bg—default” classes to the “main” HTML tag in “index.js”, “contacts.js”, and “about.js”.